Margielyn Didal: 2022 Asian Games

-Other recognitions
+Other accolades

 Time magazine included Didal in its list of "25 Most Influential Teens of 2018," recognizing her feat in winning a gold medal in the 2018 Asian Games, which it said would "cement skateboarding's status as a serious sport" in the Philippines.
 Didal was also given the Asia Skater of the Year award for 2020.

+Media appearances

+Didal's life story was dramatized in an episode of Maalaala Mo Kaya, a drama anthology series, aired in 2018 on ABS-CBN.
+She was portrayed by Elisse Joson.
+Beyond the Board, a documentary film featuring her biography and skateboarding career was released in 2024.

+Didal appears as a playable skater in the 2025 video game Tony Hawk's Pro Skater 3 + 4.

 Personal life

-Didal is a member of the LGBT community, saying in an interview with ABS-CBN that her parents accept her identity.
+Didal is a member of the LGBTQ community, saying in an interview with ABS-CBN that her parents accept her identity.
 She has a girlfriend, named Jozel, with whom she has been in a relationship for eight years as of February 2023.
-On February 2023, the two got engaged.
+In February 2023, the two got engaged.
 Aside from her coach, Bautista, Didal also looks up to Hong Kong national team coach Warren Stuart, who is also one of her sponsors, and Brian Siswojo of the 8Five2 skateshop as her inspiration in skateboarding.

-In popular culture

-Didal's life story was dramatized in an episode of Maalaala Mo Kaya, a drama anthology series, aired in 2018 on ABS-CBN.
-She was portrayed by Elisse Joson.
+Didal took up her elementary studies at Lahug Elementary School until dropping out in seventh grade in order to pursue a career in skateboarding, though she expressed plans to continue her education though the Alternative Learning System (ALS).